ClickHouse/ClickHouse/docs/en/table_engines/kafka.md

 The delivered messages are tracked automatically, so each message in a group is only counted once.
 If you want to get the data twice, then create a copy of the table with another group name.

 Groups are flexible and synced on the cluster.
 For instance, if you have 10 topics and 5 copies of a table in a cluster, then each copy gets 2 topics.
 If the number of copies changes, the topics are redistributed across the copies automatically.
-For more information, see [http://kafka.apache.org/intro](http://kafka.apache.org/intro).
+Read more about this at [http://kafka.apache.org/intro](http://kafka.apache.org/intro).

 `SELECT` is not particularly useful for reading messages (except for debugging), because each message can be read only once.
 It is more practical to create real-time threads using materialized views.
-For this purpose, the following was done:
+To do this:

 1. Use the engine to create a Kafka consumer and consider it a data stream.
 2. Create a table with the desired structure.